-The increasing rates of obesity and diabetes, the suboptimal lifestyle management and implementation of guideline-directed medical therapy in secondary prevention of CVD, 27 and the gaps in evidence highlight the need for further investment in preventive cardiology.
-The level of profound knowledge, specialised skills, and committed attitudes goes beyond general cardiology training and justifies sub-specialty training.
-In addition to expertise in a single CVD risk factor (e.g. diagnosis and management of dyslipidaemias), competencies are required to evaluate and manage single risk factors in the individual's overall risk profile, take environmental, genetic, lifestyle and psychosocial aspects into account, integrate guideline-directed medical therapy, and propose a holistic management plan including attainable and realistic short-, mid, and long-term goals.
+The increasing rates of obesity and diabetes, the suboptimal lifestyle management and implementation of guideline-directed medical therapy in secondary prevention of CVD, and the gaps in evidence highlight the need for further investment in preventive cardiology.
+The level of profound knowledge, specialized skills, and committed attitudes goes beyond core cardiology training and justifies subspecialty training.
+In addition to expertise in a single CVD risk factor (e.g. diagnosis and management of dyslipidaemias), competencies are required to evaluate and manage single risk factors in the individual's overall risk profile, take environmental, genetic, lifestyle and psychosocial aspects into account, integrate guideline-directed medical therapy, and propose a holistic management plan including attainable and realistic short-, mid-, and long-term goals.
 Motivational interviewing skills are required to gain the patient's willingness to adhere to lifestyle changes and guideline-directed medical therapies in order to reach these goals.
 Leadership and communication skills are required to cooperate with interdisciplinary healthcare teams and other partners.
-Beside classical patient groups (individuals with CV risk factors, patients after acute coronary syndromes, or with chronic coronary syndromes, heart failure, implantable devices, peripheral artery disease), preventive cardiology can contribute to CV risk factor management in different patient populations, e.g. diabetes, 6 atrial fibrillation, 28 and cancer. ^{29, 30} Moreover, specific aspects of sports cardiology will have to be covered (Figure 1).
+Beside classical patient groups (individuals with CV risk factors, patients after acute coronary syndromes, or with chronic coronary syndromes, heart failure, implantable devices, peripheral artery disease), preventive cardiology can contribute to CV risk factor management in different patient populations, e.g. diabetes, atrial fibrillation, and cancer.
+Moreover, specific aspects of sports cardiology will have to be covered (Figure 1).

 As a sub-specialty, a broader perspective of CVD prevention is necessary.
 Pregnancy, infancy, adolescence, early adulthood, adult and elderly life are distinct periods with individual potential opportunities for prevention.
-Pre-conception and pregnancy are important phases for the next generation, while post-mortem autopsy may reveal relevant information for living relatives (Figure 2).31 Precision medicine and digital health start to play a role in CVD prevention and have the potential to improve phenotyping of patients for more personalised and tailored therapies, and better outcomes.^{32, 33} Emerging concepts inform new collaborations in the future and an expansion of the field of preventive cardiology.
+Pre-conception and pregnancy are important phases for the next generation, while post-mortem autopsy may reveal relevant information for living relatives (Figure 2).
+Precision medicine and digital health start to play a role in CVD prevention and have the potential to improve phenotyping of patients for more personalized and tailored therapies, and better outcomes.
+Emerging concepts inform new collaborations in the future and an expansion of the field of preventive cardiology.

 A common European core curriculum for preventive cardiology will help to standardize, structure, deliver, and evaluate training of cardiologists in preventive cardiology across Europe.
-This will be the basis for dedicated fellowship programmes and an EAPC sub-specialty certification, contributing to improvements of quality and outcome in CVD prevention.
-Similar initiatives have been launched in the United States of America.
-The evolving field of preventive cardiology, the core curriculum will have to be updated at regular intervals to include emerging concepts and new scientific evidence.
+This will be the basis for dedicated fellowship programmes and an EAPC subspecialty certification, contributing to improvements of quality and outcome in CVD prevention.
+Similar initiatives have been launched in the USA.
+34-36 In the evolving field of preventive cardiology, the core curriculum will have to be updated at regular intervals to include emerging concepts and new scientific evidence.